sielerjm/michaelsieler/index.rst

 ------

 My name is Michael Sieler.
-I'm a 5th year PhD Candidate in the Sharpton Lab in the department of Microbiology at Oregon State University.
+I'm in my final year as a PhD Candidate in the Sharpton Lab in the department of Microbiology at Oregon State University.
 The goal of this site is to provide a central space to share my `research <https://michaelsieler.com/en/latest/Publications/publications.html>`_ and `work <https://michaelsieler.com/en/latest/Experience/experience.html>`_ experience, and `projects <https://michaelsieler.com/en/latest/Projects/projects.html>`_.
 Have a look around and don't hesitate to `reach out <sielerjm@oregonstate.edu>`_ to me if you'd like to collaborate on a project!

 ------